bbarello/our-team-profile-generator/README.md

-# Our Team Profile Generator
+# Node Team Profile Generator

 A manager application that generates and displays team's basic info for quick access to emails and GitHub profiles.